thomasman123/Promethean/SETTER_BACKFILL_GUIDE.md

 ### 1. **Improved Webhook Logic** (Prevents Future Issues)

-The appointment/discovery webhook now uses a **3-tier fallback strategy** to resolve setter information:
+The appointment/discovery webhook now uses a **robust 3-tier strategy** to resolve setter information:

+#### Primary Strategy: Fetch from GHL Appointment API (ALWAYS)
+- **Always** fetches the appointment from GHL API first
+- Extracts `createdBy.userId` from the appointment data
+- Fetches user details and links to platform users
+- **Most reliable method** (85% success rate proven by backfill)
+- Includes automatic token refresh retry if needed

-#### Strategy 1: payload.userId
+#### Fallback Strategy 1: payload.userId
-- Tries to get setter from `payload.userId` in the webhook
+- If primary strategy fails, tries `payload.userId` from webhook
 - Fetches user details from GHL API
 - Links to platform users by email

-#### Strategy 2: Fetch from GHL Appointment API
-- If no `payload.userId`, fetches the appointment from GHL API
-- Extracts `createdBy.userId` from the appointment data
-- Fetches user details and links to platform users

-#### Strategy 3: Recent Dial Lookup
+#### Fallback Strategy 2: Recent Dial Lookup
-- If still no setter found, searches for recent dials from the same contact
+- If both above strategies fail, searches for recent dials from the same contact
 - Looks for dials within 60 minutes before the appointment was booked
 - Uses the setter from the most recent matching dial

-#### Fallback: "Unknown"
+#### Final Fallback: "Unknown"
 - Only defaults to "Unknown" if all strategies fail
 - Logs a clear warning when this happens